 It’s a different kind of community that helps me to keep motivated and fills me with joy.

 Another excellent way of interacting and asking people to help is to use services like Buy me a coffee which is a simple way of giving back.

 Through this web page, you can make a one-off donation that I don’t feel guilty accepting and arrives directly to me with little fuss or cost.

-If you are not interested, just ignore it, but if I’ve helped you out, made your day, or you simply want to show your gratitude go ahead and Buy me a coffee.
+If you are not interested, ignore it, but if I’ve helped you out, made your day, or simply want to show your gratitude go ahead and Buy me a coffee.

 Apart from writing, I love art, reading and music.
-So I got out my sketchbook which had been put aside for years and revived my love of self-expression.
-It was my own personal therapy.
+So I got out my sketchbook which I had been putting aside for years and revived my love of self-expression.
+It was my therapy.

 Then I thought, why not share some of the things I’ve been making with my blog audience?
 So I started creating a zine, a self-published book or magazine dedicated to sharing personal interests with my readers.